topnak/ai-agent-func-api/README.md

 - For local storage emulation, consider installing Azurite or use `UseDevelopmentStorage=true` for the AzureWebJobsStorage setting.
 - Ensure `requirements.txt` matches the runtime Python version used by the Function App in Azure.

-## Next steps (optional)
-- Add a CI/CD pipeline (GitHub Actions or Azure DevOps) for continuous deployment.
-- Add unit tests and a simple test harness.

-If you'd like, I can also add sample `local.settings.json` templating, or create a GitHub Actions workflow to deploy on push.